Mental Health Law

 - Legal representation at the First-Tier Tribunal (Mental Health)

 - Attendance at Section 117 and CPA meetings

 - Assistance with applications for Judicial Review to challenge unlawful detention

 The vast majority of our legal advice is available entirely free of charge to clients through the Legal Aid Agency.
 A small amount of our work may need to be means-tested but we will advise you on this when we meet with you.

 Our clients are amongst the most vulnerable people in society, which is why we are dedicated to providing the highest quality of advice and support at all times.
 Compulsory detention under the Mental Health Act can be a deeply distressing event both for the patient and their relatives.
 We pride ourselves on building a relationship of trust with our clients, some of who have remained with us for many years.

 We have three accredited Law Society Panel Members who are able to act in emergency situations and at very short notice.
-We cover hospitals across East Anglia, parts of the Midlands, the South East, the South West and Wales.
+We cover hospitals across East Anglia, parts of the Midlands, the South East, London, the South West and Wales.
 Where clients find themselves being moved to other hospitals, we are happy to consider taking instructions right across the country.
-Our team consists of Martin Evans (who is also a part-time Tribunal Judge), Chris Brian and Scott Coupland, all of whom have many years experience of representing both unrestricted and restricted patients.
+Our team consists of Scott Coupland, Chris Brian and Rachel Nkonyereza, all of whom have many years experience of representing both unrestricted and restricted patients.